drice89/DevNewsAndJobsBot9000/README.md

 ## Commands

   - $hello -> bot will respond with "Hello"
+  - $help -> bot will respond with the available list of commands
   - $findjob -> bot will respond with most recent job posting from ycombinator
   - $findjobs -> bot will respond with a list of jobs from ycombinator
+  - $autopostjobs -> bot will check for new job posting every hour from ycombinator.
+If there is a new post, the bot will post it to the server
+  - $stopautopost -> bot will stop the autoposting process